minimistapp/restate-operator/README.md

     *   `worker`: Executes service code.
     *   `admin`: Provides the administration API for deployments and cluster management.
     *   `log-server`: Part of the replicated log for durable state.
-    *   `metadata-server`: Part of the Raft-based replicated metadata store.
-Not required if using object store for metadata.
+    *   `metadata-server`: Manages cluster metadata, either via Raft or an object store.
     *   `http-ingress`: Exposes an HTTP endpoint for invoking services.

 *   **`[metadata-client]`**: Configures how the cluster stores its core metadata.
 This is a critical choice for production deployments.
     *   `type = "replicated"`: Uses a built-in Raft consensus protocol.
 This is simpler to set up but requires careful management of the Raft cluster members.
-    *   `type = "object-store"`: Uses an S3-compatible object store for metadata, which is simpler to operate particularly if using an object store for snapshots.
+    *   `type = "object-store"`: Uses an S3-compatible object store for metadata, which is recommended for production workloads.
 You must provide the `path` to the bucket.

 *   **`[worker.snapshots]`**: Configures durable snapshots of service state, which is essential for fault tolerance and fast recovery.
     *   `destination`: The S3 URI where snapshots will be stored (e.g., `s3://my-bucket/snapshots`).
-    *   `snapshot-interval-num-records`: How many log records are processed in a particular partition before a new snapshot is taken.
+    *   `snapshot-interval-num-records`: How many state-mutating records are processed before a new snapshot is taken.

 *   **`auto-provision`**: A boolean that controls whether the cluster should automatically initialize itself.
 This should be `true` for object-store metadata but `false` when using the `replicated` (Raft) metadata store, which requires manual provisioning.

 *   **Resource Management**:
     *   `rocksdb-total-memory-size`: Sets the total memory allocated to RocksDB, which Restate uses for its internal state storage.
-Typically 75% of the memory requests for the pod is appropriate.
     *   `admin.query-engine.memory-size`: Allocates memory for the admin service's query engine.

 For a complete list of all available options, please refer to the [official Restate Server Configuration Reference](https://docs.restate.dev/references/server_config).